Getting the Most Out of Marriage Counseling

 Long lasting, successful marriages can be hard work and it's normal for couples to encounter rough waters at times.
 In fact, it's inevitable.
 As a relationship therapist, I've seen enough struggling couples in my office to know that it's very common for people to run into trouble and need a little outside assistance.
 It's an act of bravery for people to drag their weary selves - and their personal issues - into a therapist's office and lay them at his/her feet.
 Reality dictates that not everyone will be able to salvage their marriages.
 Sometimes the tangled weeds of resentment are too thick or the love as it once was is truly gone.
 However, I believe in the counseling process to help those really wanting it.
 Having witnessed all types of couples with all sorts of attitudes, I've been able to identify some things that people pondering marriage counseling should consider prior to beginning the process.
 If you're considering marriage counseling these points will help you and your partner get the most out of your time, effort and money!

-Here are my five tips to get the most out of marriage counseling that apply to both you and your partner:
+Here are my five tips to get the most out of marriage counseling that applies to both you and your partner:

 1) Acknowledge A Problem Exists: How do each of you define the problem?
 Believe it or not, it's not uncommon for one of the partners to deny there's an issue.
 Or, the partner says something like, "Well, if he's upset about....then it's his problem."
 Guess what...
 If your partner has a problem that is relationship-related then it is your problem because it's a problem of the marriage.